Tech-Scribblings/InterdimensionalGitJourneys/journeys/good-morning-git-v1-exercise-007-InteractiveRebasing.md

 # Exercise 007 - Interactive Rebasing

+With your newfound power, you carefully navigatethe complex web of spacetime, ensuring that your Git history remainspristine and free of paradoxes.
+Time-travelers everywhere admire yourskill and precision.

+Interactive rebasing is like a time machine foryour Git history.
+It allows you to revisit past commits, rewrite history,and keep your timeline free of inconsistencies and contradictions.

+As a time-traveling developer, you've seen theconsequences of messy timelines firsthand.
+Unresolved paradoxes andcluttered histories can lead to disastrous outcomes.

 In this exercise, you'll learn how to interactively rebase your commits, allowing you to modify your commit history by reordering, squashing, or editing commits.